JuliaCon/www.juliacon.org/2017/cfp.md

 We are using an anonymized submissions process, to avoid selection bias related to the speaker.

-### Recordings and Slides
+### Recordings and materials
-We plan to record all talks and will make them available after the conference.
+We plan to video record all talks and will make them available after the conference.
-We do this for those who can’t attend.
-If you are uncomfortable with having your talk recorded, please let any member of the committee know.
-Being recorded is not a requirement to attend JuliaCon or to give a presentation.
-Finally, we would also ask you to make your materials and recording available under a [creative commons](https://creativecommons.org/choose/) (default: no commercial reuse) or other [open source](https://opensource.org/licenses) license.
+We do this for those who cannot attend.
+If you are uncomfortable with having your talk recorded, however, please let any member of the committee know; being recorded is not a requirement to attend JuliaCon or to give a presentation.

+Finally, we also ask you to make your materials and recording available under a [Creative Commons](https://creativecommons.org/choose/) (default: no commercial reuse) or other [open source](https://opensource.org/licenses) license.

 # Submisson Form